-A cool sanctuary in Australia’s red desert, Spa Kinara is inspired by the clever design of the wiltja, the traditional shelter of the region’s indigenous Anangu.
+A cool sanctuary in Australia’s red desert, Spa Kinara is inspired by the clever design of the wiltja, the traditional shelter of the region’s Indigenous Anangu people.
 Guests at Spa Kinara experience a sense of true calm, of being grounded and connected to the landscape.
 Spa treatments use local native healing botanicals and traditional massage techniques.

-Longitude 131° was the third lodge in the Baillie Lodges collection, forming the outback star of the traditional Australian trio of visitor destinations.
-Southern Ocean Lodge on Kangaroo Island sees wildlife roaming in the nation’s own Galapagos while Capella Lodge offers barefoot luxury on tropical Lord Howe Island.
+Longitude 131° was the third lodge in the Baillie Lodges collection, forming the outback star of the original Australian trio of visitor destinations.
+Southern Ocean Lodge on Kangaroo Island sees wildlife roaming in the nation’s own Galapagos, while Capella Lodge offers barefoot luxury on tropical Lord Howe Island.
 Guests on a Baillie Lodges itinerary experience Australia’s diverse and remarkable destinations in signature style.

 Longitude 131°’s distinctive architectural design set it as one of the world’s accommodation icons, and the only lodge to offer views direct to Uluru.
 With its place in the fragile outback keenly felt, the lodge’s sustainable design includes renewable energies and the ability to be dismantled and removed entirely, restoring the rolling red sand dunes to their original state.